 Frequently asked questions

 Life insurance is highly individualized, based on the health and age of the policyholder, as well as their financial situation and desired coverage.
 So the best life insurance company for one person might not be the best for another.
 To find the best life insurance company for you, it may be helpful to get quotes from multiple providers and see which one can offer you the best coverage options.

 According to the CDC, secondhand smoke can cause health issues.
 Whether or not smoking affects your insurance rates depends on the amount of exposure you’ve had to it.
 Secondhand smoke exposure can be detected using a cotinine test, so it’s possible that secondhand smoke could result in a provider classifying you as a tobacco user.

-Depending on the test and frequency of use, it’s possible to pass a nicotine test after you’re smoke-free for a few weeks.
+Depending on the test and frequency of use, it’s possible to pass a nicotine test after you’ve been smoke-free for a few weeks.
 However, many life insurance providers will only classify you as a non-user after you’ve quit for a year.
-So if you want a lower life insurance premium, the best bet is to quit for a full 12 months before applying for a policy.
+So if you want a lower life insurance premium, your best bet is to quit for a full 12 months before applying for a policy.

-- After the insurance company verifies the policyholder’s death and verifies you as a beneficiary, you should receive the death benefit as long as no policy violations are identified during the claims process.
+After the insurance company has verified the policyholder’s death and confirms that you are the legal beneficiary, you should receive the death benefit, as long as no policy violations are identified during the claims process.